Project Overview

 Project features

-The project will involve the development, adoption and implementation of landscape land-use plans while promoting sustainable production practices for food crops, palm oil and cocoa, supported by responsible value chains.
+The project involves the development, adoption and implementation of landscape land-use plans while promoting sustainable production practices for food crops, palm oil and cocoa, supported by responsible value chains.

-Biodiversity loss reduction and restoration of natural habitats will be a focus, along with management, coordination, collaboration, and monitoring and evaluation.
-It will engage the private sector by encouraging improvement of land allocation and use and to adopt and jointly implement land-use plans with other sectors.
-It will also develop climate-smart partnerships with the private sector and other actors as well as attract private sector investment and innovative financing.
+Biodiversity loss reduction and restoration of natural habitats are a focus, along with management, coordination, collaboration, and monitoring and evaluation.
+It engages the private sector by encouraging improvement of land allocation and use, and the adoption and joint implementation of land-use plans with other sectors.
+It also develops climate-smart partnerships with the private sector and other actors, as well as attract private sector investment and innovative financing.

-The public sector will be engaged through the adoption of joint land-use plans with other sectors and through recommendations to the government on fiscal, financial, and trade policies that affect food production systems.
+The public sector is engaged through the adoption of joint land-use plans with other sectors and through recommendations to the government on fiscal, financial, and trade policies that affect food production systems.

 Vendor selling palm seed oil.
 Photo credit: Nyani Quarmyne/IFC (Panos)